CrateTools/comfyui-preview-video-monitor/README.md

-# PreviewVideoMonitorPro is a ComfiUI custom node for video preview on multiple monitors.
+# PreviewVideoMonitorPro is a ComfyUI custom node for video preview on multiple monitors.
 Lets you select one of up to six secondary monitors to display generated videos in fullscreen!

 <img width="999" height="1188" alt="poster in development - crop" src="https://github.com/user-attachments/assets/3ecaf782-8f1f-41c6-a439-f4beab60f067" />